-KDX200 (the SR), and its CDI, ignition coil, and stator coil all bit the
+(the SR) its CDI, ignition coil, and stator coil all bit the dust

-stator coil, and I bought (for temporary use) a generic ignition coil that
+the stator coil, and I bought (for temporary use) a generic ignition

-has 1.5 ohms on the primary.
-It works but the spark is weaker.
-Soon Ill
+coil that has 1.5 ohms on the primary.
+It worked but the spark was

-contact with ground (chassis common), so it is important to keep those
+to lose good contact with ground (chassis common), so it is important

-contact places clean.
-I also imported a used CDI and ignition coil (both
+to keep those contact places clean.
+I also imported a used CDI and

 Wht/Red and Blk/Wht is the CDI input from the stator coil and the output to the kill switch.
 (The two CDI wires go to the same spot on the circuit and so are interchangeable.)
 The two black CDI wires are the ground wires, one from the magneto and one to the ignition coil.
 The Blk/Ylw wire is the CDI output wire to the ignition coil.